OfficeDev/office-js-docs-pr/docs/reference/manifest/runtimes.md

 ---
 # Runtimes element

 Specifies the runtime of your add-in.
 Child of the [`<Host>`](host.md) element.
-If the `Runtime` element is present in your manifest, your add-in will by default use the Internet Explorer 11 browser.
+If the `Runtimes` element is present in your manifest, your add-in will by default use the Internet Explorer 11 browser.

 In Excel, this element enables the ribbon, task pane, and custom functions to use the same runtime.
 For more information, see [Configure your Excel add-in to use a shared JavaScript runtime](../../excel/configure-your-add-in-to-use-a-shared-runtime.md).